alcalyn/poker-planning/README.md

  - `ws://0.0.0.0:8482` Websocket server.

-You can use the [Postman collection](poker-planning-postman-collection.json) to run some predefined API requests calls.
+You can use the [Postman collection](poker-planning-postman-collection.json) to run some predefined API requests calls
+(you can call every request once, ordered by the first to the last, to fill your database).

+You can create or join a team, wait for your teammates to join, then vote.

+Votes are revealed once all users voted.

 ## License